Vedika1102/Predictive-Marketing-Customer-Segmentation/README.md

 ## 🎯 Project Overview

 This project explores a data-driven approach to improve the effectiveness of direct marketing campaigns for a food company.
 A pilot campaign involving 2,240 customers resulted in a 15.4% success rate and financial loss.
 This analysis identifies key customer segments and builds predictive models to maximize future campaign profitability and ROI.

-The work aligns closely with the role of Business Intelligence Analyst by showcasing skills in:
-- Data analysis and visualization
-- Market segmentation and targeting
-- Predictive modeling (Random Forest, Naive Bayes, Decision Tree)
-- Statistical testing and business case development

 ---

 ## 🔍 Business Objective